MLXIO

 The expected move was a quieter one: refresh the LOQ 15, update the GPU options, and let pricing do the work.
 The reality is stranger and more revealing.
 Lenovo is giving its value gaming line a stronger physical identity.

 The Surge Green finish stretches across the laptop, while Lenovo keeps contrast through black keys, bezels, and rear trim.
 That is not a performance upgrade.
-It is a recognition that design has become part of the value pitch, even below premium gaming tiers.
+It is a recognition that gaming setup design, including compact gaming PCs, has become part of the value pitch, even below premium gaming tiers.

 MLXIO analysis: this looks like Lenovo trying to make the LOQ line feel less anonymous without turning it into Legion.
 The source does not say Lenovo is changing LOQ’s brand positioning.
 But the hardware choices point in that direction: mainstream display, fixed battery size, familiar AMD-plus-Nvidia configuration range, and a chassis color that does the differentiation work.